Learning the Covariance of Treatment Effects Across Many Weak Experiments: Estimating Treatment Effect Covariances

-We will assume in the next two sections that there exists $\Omega$ such that $\Omega_{t,a} = \Omega$ for every $t,a$.
+In this section and the next, we assume a common noise covariance matrix $\Omega$ across all experiments and treatment arms, that is, $\Omega_{t,a} = \Omega$ for every $t,a$.
 We will further assume that we know $\Omega$ to a high relative precision.
-These are often realistic assumptions in digital experiments: while treatment effects are small, correlations across metrics tend to be (1) stable across experiments, and (2) non-negligible, and thus easy to estimate with a high signal-to-noise ratio by leveraging populations across multiple experiments (e.g., the entire user base).
-Furthermore, considering metrics that are sufficiently non-redundant ensures that $\Omega$ is well-conditioned.
+These are often reasonable assumptions in digital experiments: while treatment effects are small, correlations across metrics tend to be (1) stable across experiments, and (2) non-negligible, and thus easy to estimate with a high signal-to-noise ratio by leveraging populations across multiple experiments (e.g., the entire user base).
+Furthermore, considering metrics that are sufficiently nonredundant ensures that $\Omega$ is well-conditioned.

 Under the homoskedasticity assumption, the total covariance formula yields that

 Under known $\Omega$, we can multiply $\widehat \Sigma_K$ on both sides by $\Omega^{-1/2}$ to obtain a transformed $\Lambda_K$ plus isotropic noise: